ajparsons/python-poetry-auto-template/readme.md

-# GitHub Python poetry project template
+# GitHub python poetry project template

 ## How to use